gdquest-demos/godot-kickstarter-2019/docs/code-guidelines.md

 In this section we're going to discuss how can we create decoupled and reusable game systems in Godot.

 One of the most difficult jobs of a developer is to design and to manage different systems interacting with one another.
-This is especially true in the game development world where we push the hardware to the limit, making use of parallelism & concurency, async, and every tool in the box.
+This is especially true in the game development world where we push the hardware to the limit, making use of parallelism & concurrency, async, and every tool in the box.

 _Dynamic Imperative Object-Oriented_ programming languages like GDScript are fast to prototype ideas with, but with this freedom there comes a cost.
 It's easy to create tightly coupled code or fragile code, code that will break.
 That is to say systems that are hard to debug.